Chargebee Glossaries

 • Analyze feature usage: Examine feature usage patterns closely to identify your core revenue drivers.
 Focus on value metrics that reflect the value your platform delivers.
 Align these metrics with your revenue goals and ensure they support growth as usage increases.

-• Determine pricing structure: Decide how to price your value metrics—whether per unit, tiered, volume-based, or stairstep.
+• Determine pricing structure: Decide how to price your value metrics—whether per unit, tiered, volume-based, stairstep, or in blocks of usage.
 Your choice will affect profit margins and customer perception of your pricing model.

 • Automate billing: Streamline your billing process by automating the transfer of usage data to your billing platform, enhancing efficiency and accuracy.